atilatech/aqua-wallet/README.md

 yarn start
 ```

-To build as an extension:
+# uild as an extension:

 1. `yarn build`
 1. Visit `chrome://extensions` in Chrome browser and